 Enrollment Process.
 Charter schools may not administer tests to potential applicants or predicate enrollment on results from any test of ability or achievement.
 Charter schools may not use financial incentives to recruit students.
 Requirements for enrollment in a charter school, including but not limited to attendance at informational meetings and interviews, shall not be designed, intended, or used to discriminate.
 Charter schools may not require potential students and their families to attend interviews or informational meetings as a condition of enrollment.

 Application for Admission.
-Every charter school must submit its proposed application for admission, and any subsequent revisions, to the Department for approval.
+Every charter school must submit its proposed application for admission, and any subsequent revisions, beyond changing dates indicated and correcting minor grammatical errors, to the Department for approval.

 Principal Application Deadlines.
 Charter schools may not set any principal application deadlines or hold any enrollment lotteries for student admissions for the upcoming school year until after January 1.
 Every charter school shall conclude its principal enrollment process no later than March 15 of each year.